studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 ### Visual Impairments

-About 135 million people worldwide have a visual impairment or are blind – and millions experience visual disabilities when they age. [@robitaille:2010] The types for visual disabilities are manifold – they include
+About 135 million people worldwide have a visual impairment or are blind – and millions experience visual disabilities when they age. [@robitaille:2010]
+The types of visual disabilities are manifold – they include

 - Refractive errors (Myopia - near-sightedness, Hyperopia – farsightedness, Presbyopia)
-- Glaucoma (damage of the optic nerve caused by high intraocular pressure)
+- Glaucoma (damage to the optic nerve caused by high intraocular pressure)
 - Cataract (opacity/haze of the lens, can be caused by diabetes, infectious diseases, age)
 - Retinopathic pigmentosa (degeneration of the visual rods, hereditary or caused by infection)
-- Hemianopia (half sided vision loss caused by tumours, traumatic brain injury or stroke)
+- Hemianopia (half sided vision loss caused by tumors, traumatic brain injury, or stroke)
-- Damages of the neural system, optic nerve or retina which lead to blindness. [@zagler:2012]
+- Damages to the neural system, optic nerve, or retina lead to blindness. [@zagler:2012]

 Figure 30.
 Effects of different types of visual disabilities (glaucoma: top, left; cataract: top, right; retinopathic pigmentosa: bottom, left; hemianopia: bottom, right) [@zagler:2012]